DAILY DISCIPLINE #62

 2 Samuel 24:10 / Psalm 41:4 / Psalm 51:1-4

-Day 28 Although Saul appears to do this in words, his remorse is not because he has sinned against the Holy God.
+Day 28 Although Saul appears to repent in words, his remorse is not because he has sinned against the Holy God.
 What are his real motives?

 I Samuel 15:24-25, 30

 Day 29 Samuel discerns his motives and will accept no part of them.
-Samuel as an authority figure here represents God Himself, and His own responses.
-What was the judgement on King Saul?
+Samuel as an authority figure represents God and His responses.
+What was the judgment on King Saul?